 Lancashire Heeler Personality

-Lancashire Heeler is areliable breed of dog, they are great family pet companion in the house.
-They smart, naughty, but sweet and loyal dogs, they are very affectionate especially with their owner and enjoy cuddling on the couch for a long period of time and can be a great playmate to children.
+Lancashire Heeler is reliable breed of dog, they are great family pet companions in the house.
+They smart, naughty, but sweet and loyal dogs, they are very affectionate especially with their owner, and enjoy cuddling on the couch for a long period of time, and can be a great playmate to children.

 Their small height can make them suitable to live in an apartment however like any other dogs they need regular physical and mental exercise, walk them every day to make them fit, healthy, and well socialized.

 Lancashire Heeler has an average life span of 10 to 15 years, They are generally healthy but like other breeds of dogs, they are also prone to some diseases.
 Not all of them will get any or all of these diseases but the following are the common diseases they can have.

 |Ear Infections||The dog ear canal is more vertical than that of a human, forming an L-shape that tends to hold in a fluid.
 This makes dogs more prone to ear infections.
 Ear infections are typically caused by bacteria, yeast, or a combination of both.
 In puppies, ear mites can also be a source of infection.|

 |Hip Dysplasia||It is an abnormal formation of the hip socket that, in its more severe form, can eventually cause crippling lameness and painful arthritis of the joints.|